gillchristian/tailwind-purs/readme.md

 Parse HTML and produce the Halogen HTML version, takes care of formatting the classes as Tailwind ones.
 It does not pretty format the generated PureScript code.
-You can use [purty](https://gitlab.com/joneshf/purty) for that.
+You can use [purescript-tidy](https://github.com/natefaubion/purescript-tidy) for that.
+Alternatively there is [purty](https://gitlab.com/joneshf/purty) which can be a bit buggy.

 ```
 $ twpurs html2purs --help